Last updated: October 2020

 7.1 We use:

-- YourMembership (owned by Community Brands) for our contact database, online forms, event registration, website and it will soon provide our member only collaboration platform through SocialLink
+- YourMembership (owned by Community Brands) for our contact database, online forms, event registration, group emails, website and our member only collaboration platform through GSFpedia

 - Google to provide Google Forms for people to complete and Google Drive for our documents